vinyulis/seed-jee/DOCKER.md

 ```

 Browse http://localhost to run the application, http://localhost:90/seed/swagger/ in order to get the API main page, http://localhost:8080/ to get traefik  and http://localhost:5601/ to get the Kibana main page.

+> [Diagramr](http://diagramr.inventage.com/) could help you in order to understand the docker-compose files.